 The Grounds Rules

 Club members may use the club’s grounds for storage of their boats and related equipment with the prior consent of the Harbour Master.
 The rules and conditions which govern such storage are contained within section 6 of the Club Handbook.
+The current layout of the club’s boat park is shown in the diagram below.

 Use of the Harbour